Harakku/bitrock-unpacker/README.md

 └── tclkitsh-win32.upx.exe
 ```

-Run this line and append ".exe" to the output file and you're done.
+When you run this line an executable without extension is created in current directory.
+Append ".exe" to the file and you're done.
 ```
 .\tclkitsh-win32.upx.exe sdx.kit wrap bitrock-unpacker -runtime .\base-tcl8.5-thread-win32-x86_64.exe
 ```